NeuraLegion/run-scan/README.md

 ### `restart_scan`

-**Required**.
-ID of an existing scan to be restarted.
-You can get the scan ID in the Scans section on [nexploit.app](https://nexploit.app/login).
+**Required** when restarting an existing scan by its ID.
+You can get the scan ID in the Scans section on [nexploit.app](https://nexploit.app/login).<br> Please make sure to only use the necessary parameters.
+Otherwise, you will get a response with the parameter usage requirements.

 _Example:_ `restart_scan: ai3LG8DmVn9Rn1YeqCNRGQ)`